kaizushi/canary-gen/README.md

 One might think a canary is useless because one could be forced into uploading it in the first place.
 However you should be able to excercise your right to not incriminate yourself in a way that forbids this.
 Canaries work in **all good countries** and could save those using your service, if it becomes compromised.

+There is an issue with signed messages where they can be used against you.
+A vague signed message that says 'I am Albert Einstein' and nothing else could be deployed by adverseries to trick people that they are you.
+A good canary has a good amount of referrent information.
+In the case of a canary, protecting a website, is to mention the address of that website.

+In the case of an onion website on Tor, which I use this for, mentioning the address in the canary binds it to the cryptography behind the hidden service itself.
+It therefore inherits the trust of that onion address where the canary is displayed.
+The more references with a canary to things it involves the merrier, as long as they are secure and reliable.

+This software includes some news headlines which are fetched from a JSON API provided by [NewsAPI](https://newsapi.org) as proof it was made recently and not in the past.

+I also like to include a canary the GPG fingerprints for the keys signing it.
+While this information is in the PGP signature itself, I make it easier to find out of user friendliness, so users can quickly find that information.

 Features
 ========